skghprofile/Microsoft-Azure-SIEM-Project/chapters/Chapter7_FindingsConclusions.md

 &nbsp;

-- Over the 8 days of this project, there were a total of over **314,000+** unsuccessful external connections made to the honeypot virtual machine.
+- Over the eight days of this project, over **314,000+** unsuccessful external connections were made to the honeypot virtual machine.
 - The top 10 most failed connections to the honeypot virtual machine are as follows:

 | IP Address      | # Of Connections | IP Country Source  |